-Emotional Abuse Physical Abuse Sexual Abuse Financial Abuse Constant insults and name calling; Hitting, punching, pushing, Forcing someone to have sex Taking/controlling money Isolation from friends and family; biting, kicking, using weapons etc. Unwanted kissing or touching Forcing people to buy Checking up on partners all the time them things networking sites etc.)
+Emotional Abuse Physical Abuse Sexual Abuse Financial Abuse Constant insults and name calling; Hitting, punching, Forcing someone to have sex Taking/controlling Isolation from friends and family; pushing, biting, kicking, money ······ using weapons etc. Unwanted kissing or touching Forcing people to buy them things Checking up on partners all the Being made to watch time (Inc. checking emails, texts, pornography without Forcing partners to work social networking sites etc.) consent or not to work Pressure not to use Making the person feel contraception responsible for the abuse; responsible for the abuse,

-(Inc. checking emails, texts, social